Event Badge FAQ

 Where does the parade start and end?

 Participants will start to gather around 4 pm in the 100 block of Duval Street and around the corner as space fills up.
-Badge holders are welcome to make your way toward the front of the group (there's 1200 of you!).
+Badge holders are welcome to make your way toward the first block.
 We will step off promptly at 5 pm.
 We will walk about 5 blocks to Southard Street and take a right.
 It's another 4 blocks to the Truman Waterfront where the Party in the Park takes place.

 What's the itinerary?

 Meet at 4, walk off at 5pm.
-The procession will march up Duval to Southard Street, making singing stops at Sloppy Joe’s, Kilwins, The Greeen House and Big Cheezees to sing and celebrate along the way.
+The procession will march up Duval to Southard Street, making singing stops along the way.
 Use the QR code on the back of your badge to get more info on parade day.
 We anticipate being at the Truman Waterfront by 6pm for the big Party in the Park for live music, vendors, food booths, art, full bars and lots of fun all overlooking the Atlantic ocean for sunset.

 I have mobility issues.
 What can I do?